valhuber/python-rules/README.md

 1. The logic engine operates as described below.

 ##### Logic Operation: Watch, React, Chain
+The engine operates much as you might imagine a spreadsheet:

 * **Watch** - changes are detected at the *attribute* level